Ružomberok: Industry and commerce

-Ružomberok is nowadays also considered as a good shopping town, with almost all supermarket brands.
+Ružomberok is nowadays also considered a good shopping town, with almost all supermarket brands.
 These include Billa, Tesco, Lidl, Kaufland, Jednota, Hypernova, Verex and Kinekus.
 Aupark and Aldi are also planned.

 Schools

-Apart from its numerous primary and secondary school, the town also has 2 grammar schools and 2 universities.
-The Catholic University is based in Ružomberok and the University of Žilina has a branch in the town.
-From September 2007 it is not possible to study at detached workplace of University of Žilina.
+Apart from its numerous primary and secondary schools, the town also has 2 grammar schools and 2 universities.
+The Catholic University is based in Ružomberok, and the University of Žilina has a branch in the town.
+Since September 2007, it has not been possible to study at the detached workplace of the University of Žilina.

 Landmarks and culture

 The centre of the town is located at the Andrej Hlinka Square (Námestie Andreja Hlinku).
-Among the sights in or around the square are the Roman Catholic Church of St. Andrew, first mentioned in 1318 and originally built as a Gothic, but now is in a Renaissance-Baroque style; town hall, built in 1895 in the neo-Baroque style and the church and monastery of the Holy Cross (built 1806 and 1730 respectively).
+Among the sights in or around the square are the Roman Catholic Church of St. Andrew, first mentioned in 1318, originally built in a Gothic but now presenting a Renaissance–Baroque style; the town hall, built in 1895 in the neo-Baroque style; and the church and monastery of the Holy Cross (built 1806 and 1730 respectively).

-Cultural institutions in the towns include the Liptov Museum, established in 1912 which also has exhibitions outside the town.
-These include the Likava Castle, which is just outside the town in the Likavka village; and the Museum of the Liptov Village in Pribylina.
+Cultural institutions in the towns include the Liptov Museum, established in 1912, which also has exhibitions outside the town.
+These include the Likava Castle, which is just outside the town in the Likavka village, and the Museum of the Liptov Village in Pribylina.

 The Ľudovít Fulla Gallery is a branch of the Slovak National Gallery and is dedicated to Fulla's works of art.
-The gallery is also a place for the regular series of concerts, called 'Hudba u Fullu' (Music at Fulla).
-In the recent years, the programme of the series has included works by composers such as Vladimír Godár, Peter Machajdík, Arvo Pärt, Philip Glass, Valentin Silvestrov, Gavin Bryars, and many others.
-From November 2–4, 2017 the Ľudovít Fulla Gallery hosted the international sound art and multimedia festival Sound Art vs. Multimedia.
+The gallery also hosts the concert series Hudba u Fullu ("Music at Fulla").
+In recent years, the programme of the series has included works by composers such as Vladimír Godár, Peter Machajdík, Arvo Pärt, Philip Glass, Valentin Silvestrov, Gavin Bryars, and many others.
+In November 2017, the Ľudovít Fulla Gallery hosted the international sound art and multimedia festival Sound Art vs. Multimedia.

 The town also has the only scout museum in Slovakia.

-Other sights within the town include the Evangelic church from 1923 to 1926, a historic building of the railway station from 1871, now protected as a national historic monument; Calvary above the town in the Classicist style, built in 1858; synagogue from 1880; and the church in Černová, where the tragedy in 1907 happened.
+Other sights within the town include the Evangelic church from 1923 to 1926, a historic building of the railway station from 1871, now protected as a national historic monument; Calvary above the town in the Classicist style, built in 1858; a synagogue from 1880; and the church in Černová, where the tragedy in 1907 happened.

-Attractions in the surroundings include the Čebrať mountain (1,054 m), Vlkolínec village, inscribed in 1993 to the UNESCO World Heritage Site list, and the skiing area of Malinô Brdo (also called Malinné).
+Attractions in the surroundings include the Čebrať mountain (1,054 m), Vlkolínec village, inscribed in 1993 on the UNESCO World Heritage Site list, and the skiing area of Malinô Brdo (also called Malinné).

 Sport

-The women's basketball team MBK Ružomberok is the most successful Slovak basketball team in the history with 2 EuroLeague Women victories.
-Ružomberok also has a successful football team, MFK Ružomberok, playing the highest division of the Slovak League - Slovak Superliga.
-In 2006, it won the Corgoň liga and also the Slovak FA Cup.
+The women's basketball team MBK Ružomberok is the most successful in Slovakia's sports history, with two EuroLeague Women victories.
+The men's football team MFK Ružomberok plays in the Slovak First Football League.
+In 2006, it was champion of both the first league (at the time: Corgoň liga) and the Slovak FA Cup.